 Managers and staff, including volunteers, receive effective supervision and support that focuses on children’s experiences, needs, plans and feedback.
 Significant issues are recorded effectively.

 Training, development and induction activities are effective.
 They are focused on ensuring that staff and volunteers can meet the specific needs of the children that attend the scheme.
 Activities are evaluated to ensure that they lead to effective practice.
 Leaders, managers and staff are up to date with current practice in their specialist area.

-The staff team works collaboratively to provide consistency and stability.
+The staff and volunteer team works collaboratively to provide consistency and stability.
 There are clear responsibilities and accountabilities and the staff team has a sense of shared ownership about its practice.
 Staff report that they are well led and managed and there is other evidence to support this.